alanstevens/CoreLogging/README.md

 ApplicationLogger.LogWarning(this, "Danger, Will Robinson!")
 ```

 Internally it uses a set of delgates.
-If  `Initialize` is never called, the logging methods are no-op.
+If  `Initialize()` is never called, the logging methods are no-op.
 If you want to verify logging with `ApplicationLogger`, mock an `ICoreLoggerFactory` that returns a mocked `ICoreLogger`.
 Call `ApplicationLogger.Initialize()` with your mocked factory and verify calls to the `ICoreLogger`.

 ## Extension Methods
 This may be one step too far down the rabbit hole for some people.
 Because I want logging to be ambiently available everywhere, I created a set of extension methods on `object` for the most common logging methods.
-This means you can simply call `this.LogDebug("My message.)`.
+This means you can simply call `this.LogDebug("Bow ties are cool.")`.

 I put the extension methods in a seperate namespace so that they will not pollute your intellisense unless you explicitly import the namespace.
 The extension methods call `ApplicationLogger` internally, so they can be tested the same as above.

 ## Testing
 See the [unit tests](https://github.com/alanstevens/CoreLogging/tree/master/src/CoreLoggingTests) for examples of the test approaches I describe above.

 Note that some tests fail intermittently when running all tests but succeed when run individually.
 I'd love a pull request that fixes this.

 There is a [sample](https://github.com/alanstevens/CoreLogging/blob/master/src/Sample/Controllers/HomeController.cs#L17) which demonstrates all three logging approaches.